If you are trying to modify

 The following is generally accepted

-For MOTOR oils, in STRAIGHT grades, for 20, 30, 40, and 50 grades, the manufacturers do NOT HAVE TO SPECIFY viscosity at 0°F;…only needed are specifications at 210°F. In general, most oils are USUALLY specified at 100°C (210°F) and 40°C (100°F).
-A manufacturer may specify at lower temperatures.
+For MOTOR oils, in STRAIGHT grades, for 20, 30, 40, and 50 grades, the manufacturers do NOT HAVE TO specify at both 100°C (210°F) and 40°C (100°F).
+A manufacturer may specify at lower temperatures too.
 The actual SAE official methods of specifying viscosity are rather complex, particularly for motor oils at temperature extremes, so I have not gotten into this in depth in this article, which would have needed an additional page!

 SAE grades 5W and 10W have a LOW temperature specification.